 Where can I elope in Glacier National Park?

-With over 1,500 square miles of protected land and a third of it above treeline, this is certainly an answer to the “Where to Elope in Montana?” question!
-You will certainly be able to find an amazing where you can elope in Glacier National Park!
+With over 1,500 square miles of protected land and a third of it above tree line, this is certainly an answer to the “Where to Elope in Montana?” question!

 As with anywhere in Glacier, be sure to check current conditions for weather, road closures, and grizzly bear closures.
 You can also expect to see a lot of slow-moving traffic heading up Going to the Sun Road on weekends and midsummer.
 And don’t forget to bring your bear spray!

 Lake McDonald is a huge lake located in Glacier National Park.
 The park is known for its vibrant multicolored pebbles found across the shores of the lake.
 The scenery, wildlife, and foliage here are absolutely beautiful and this is one of the most iconic places to elope in Montana!

 There are quite a few trails surrounding this lake, and numerous beaches too!
 There is a campground on one end, so some crowds can be expected in this area, but there are a few nice short hikes that can quickly lead you away from the campers and into the magic of Glacier.